 2009 FDA ACTION UPDATE: Since the below article's original publication on April 2, 2008 the U.S. Food & Drug Administration (FDA) announced on July 1, 2009 that Chantix must carry a black box warning, the FDA's highest warning level.
 This FDA site link discusses the new warning and allows viewing of September 2009 FDA video on the black box warning update.

 WARNING: If you or your loved one is using or considering using Chantix or Champix be sure to read the new patient Medication Guide released on May 16, 2008.
-Also watch the safety warning video clip released by the FDA on April 1, 2008 (FDA website clip in various formats or WhyQuit link in Windows Media format only).
+Also watch the safety warning video clip released by the FDA on April 1, 2008 (YouTube copy or WhyQuit link in MP4 format.
 If unable to watch the clips you can read warnings discussed in the clip at the FDA website.

 Varenicline, approved by the U.S. FDA on May 11, 2006, is a quit smoking pill manufactured by Pfizer and marketed in the U.S. as Chantix and other nations as Champix.
-On May 16, 2008 the U.S. Food and Drug Administration and Pfizer updated Chantix's patient Medication Guide to warn that users may experience changes in behavior, agitation, depressed mood, and suicidal thoughts or actions while using Chantix to help them quit smoking.
+On May 16, 2008 the U.S. Food and Drug Administration and Pfizer updated Chantix's patient Medication Guide [Internet Archive link to old outdated May 16, 2008 Guide: DO NOT RELY UPON - for historical purposes only] to warn that users may experience changes in behavior, agitation, depressed mood, and suicidal thoughts or actions while using Chantix to help them quit smoking.
 According to the Guide, while some may begin experiencing these symptoms when they start taking Chantix, others develop them after several weeks of treatment or after ending Chantix use.
 According to the Guide, if you, your family or caregiver notice agitation, depressed mood, or changes in behavior that are not typical for you, or if you develop suicidal thoughts or actions, stop taking Chantix and immediately call your doctor.

 Users and family members should carefully read the entire Guide as aside from mental health warnings it contains a number of warnings regarding other side effects.
-Additionally the Chantix "Full Prescribing Information Sheet" should be read as it contains a complete listing of the more than 160 potential side effects that have been seen in Chantix users.
+Additionally the Chantix "Full Prescribing Information Sheet" should be read as it contains a complete listing of the more than 160 potential side effects that have been seen in Chantix users [link to current prescribing info - email for 2007/2008 versions].

-April 1, 2008 the (FDA) released a video clip (in Windows Media or Real Player format), together with an announcement telling doctors and health care providers that the FDA has now linked Chantix to "serious neuropsychiatric problems" in users including behavioral changes, agitation, depressed mood (depression), suicidal thoughts and thinking and suicide.
+April 1, 2008 the (FDA) released a video clip (YouTube copy), together with an announcement telling doctors and health care providers that the FDA has now linked Chantix to "serious neuropsychiatric problems" in users including behavioral changes, agitation, depressed mood (depression), suicidal thoughts and thinking and suicide.
 It is the clearest government warning yet of actual links between varenicline and life-threatening mental health concerns.

 As shown by the many mental health comments shared below by users and surviving family, never in history has any quit smoking product produced such horrific side effects stories as are being played out among Chantix and Champix users.